examdawn/content/NEP2020/2024/BCA/3rdsem/addEng/assignments/shortStory.md

 "Anyways, Eren...
 Are you applying for the exam this time again?
 You almost passed the l"st time, asked Lexia.,""I saw you fight in the mock entrance battle test and I feel like you already have what it takes to graduate.
 I'll get the processing done for you

 Eren nodded and headed to the tavern.
-Aether, a regular drunkard, talked to the manager at the city and got accomodation for Eren there.
+Aether, who was also a regular drunkard, talked to the manager at the city's local tavern and got accomodation for Eren there.

 <!-- Trans. to rising action-->
 The next day, he rushed to the exam stadium and prepared his weapon.
 We couldn't bring his trusty Mythril Sword he found in the previous dungeon(this was done to discourage Nobles from gaming the exams using bought enchanted armour and accessories)